shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

     <aside class="notes">
         <b>We can use the store provider to retreive data from the store using the `select` method</b>
         <ol>
-            <li>This is how you select the entire state tree. `Select` returns an Obsersable that we can subscribe to.</li>
+            <li>This is how you select the entire state tree. the `Select` method returns an Observable that we can subscribe to.</li>
             <li>or you can get a slice of the state tree</li>
         </ol>
         <b>Now we know how to get the state from the store, but how do we dispatch actions?</b>